Coactive TVUser-centered

 TV every few years, just to get current intelligence features that can

-be provided in better ways.
+be provided in better ways (and with much nicer UI).
 Too smart is dumb.

 -